yefuwang/redkv/README.md

 RedKV is a key-value store interface for node.js which:

-1. Provides a uniform interface for a variety of SQL or NO-SQL databases
+1. Provides a uniform key-value interface for a variety of SQL or NO-SQL databases
-2. Connects multiple databases together as a list.
-A database appears earlier in the list works as a cache to the database later in the list.
+2. Connects to multiple databases possibly with different types

 If multiple databases are configured, the reading and writing behave as if it is a caching system.
 When writing to RedKV, the key-value pair gets to write to all databases.
-When reading from it, RedKV reads sequentially reads from the list of databases until it finds the key.
-After succeeding, if there databases in the list in the front failed to find the key, RedKV fills the databases with the key/value pair, just like filling a cache.
+When getting a key, RedKV sequentially tries a database from the front of the list, moves on to the next database if the key was not found, and stops until the key is found in a database.
+After that, the key-value pair is filled to all the databases in front of the list, up to the database where the key is actually found, just like filling a cache.

 RedKV currently supports the following databases as its backend: